Standalone Australian GP is "very tough" on F1 teams

-F1 has returned to Melbourne two years after the Grand Prix was canceled hours before practice for the 2020 season-opener was set to begin after the first confirmed COVID-19 case in the paddock.
+F1 has returned to Melbourne two years after the Grand Prix was canceled hours before practice for the 2020 season opener was canceled following the first confirmed COVID-19 case in the paddock.

 This year’s Australian Grand Prix is the third round of the season, but has traditionally been the first race of the campaign.
 The season began with a Middle East double-header in Bahrain and Saudi Arabia.